How To Trust: 8 Truths To Know If You've Been Hurt Before

 Most of us have felt like our trust has been compromised at some point in our lives.
 Needless to say, these experiences can be very painful.
 Perhaps we're still scared to trust again.
 We think to ourselves, "Who can I trust?
 And how do I know I can trust them?"

-Usually the way we try to avoid being hurt in relationships is by holding-off on trusting until we know we are safe.
+Usually the way we try to avoid being hurt in relationships is by holding off on trusting until we know we are safe.
 Trusting becomes a mechanism of protection—if the person "earns our trust" then we will gladly give it to them.

 And this is the problem.
 Because there are never any guarantees.
 Asking someone to "earn our trust" often means we are asking them not to make any mistakes and not to cause us to feel uncomfortable feelings.
 And this is an impossible task.

 Unfortunately guarantees are not found in relationships (computers come with guarantees—not people).
 And guarantees are definitely not found in our love relationships.
-(We're way too complex for that).
-In fact (you're not going to like this), what you probably can guarantee is that you will feel hurt sometimes by the people you love.
+We're way too complex for that.
+In fact—you're not going to like this—what you probably can guarantee is that you will feel hurt sometimes by the people you love.

-I wish I could tell you otherwise but the truth is that disappointment, rejection, fear, and abandonment are all part of the deal in relationships.
+I wish I could tell you otherwise, but the truth is that disappointment, rejection, fear, abandonment, and miscommunication are all part of the deal in relationships.
 We feel these feelings regardless of who we are with.
-Not because we are with untrustworthy people, but because we are humans.
+Not because we are with untrustworthy people but because we are humans.
 Trusting is a decision you must make knowing that there aren't any guarantees.

 Trust is about signing up to work through hurt when it arises.
-If we relate to trust through this perspective then trusting becomes much easier.
-All of the sudden we shift from trying to avoid being hurt (which is impossible), to recognizing that we can move through anything that comes our way.
-This helps us feel empowered (aka a little more trusting and a little less fearful).
+If we relate to trust through this perspective, then trusting becomes much easier.
+All of a sudden, we shift from trying to avoid being hurt (which is impossible), to recognizing that we can move through anything that comes our way.
+This helps us feel empowered—and, therefore, a little more trusting and a little less fearful.

 When we use past experiences as reasons not to trust again, then we are really only hurting ourselves.
 Again, we all have reasons not to trust.
 We all have a long list!
 But walling ourselves off from each other only perpetuates the problem—this does not keep us safe; it keeps us lonely.

 What can you do to get over trust issues?
 You can make an informed decision and go for it.
 That's right.
 Jump in and have faith.
-When you decide to trust someone it means that you believe in that person's integrity.
+When you decide to trust someone, it means that you believe in that person's integrity.
 Trusting is knowing that ultimately this person's intentions are good.
 And it also means that you know that they are going to make mistakes.
 But building a strong relationship is possible.

 If we trust ourselves first and foremost, it allows us to deal with the mistakes of others with a little more grace and ease.
 If you know that no matter what—no matter what your partner does, no matter what challenges arise—you are going to be OK, then trusting is going to be easier to do.

 What you are saying when you choose to trust someone is, "I know that deep down you are a good person with good intentions.
-I know you are going to get scared and loose it from time to time, and I will try to support you and/or act with compassion when that happens.
+I know you are going to get scared and lose it from time to time, and I will try to support you and/or act with compassion when that happens.
 And I know that ultimately, my well-being is up to me."

 This is a big statement—a real commitment.
 It is also very doable.
-When you do, you will be able to offer trust to others too, and it will serve as the foundation for many long-lasting, loving relationships to firmly build upon.
+When you do, you will be able to offer trust to others, too, and it will serve as the foundation for many long-lasting, loving relationships to firmly build upon.